 Lebanese Soujouk Recipe Sauteed with Tomatoes and Onions

-Note: Not all soujouk is created equal.
+- 1 pound Soujouk dried beef sausage (Not all soujouk is created equal.
 There are many kinds and brands, so some experimentation may be required to find the one you enjoy the best.
-Personally for me, I think the ones with the best flavor are the ones that are dry cured, vacuum sealed, and the sausages are kind of flattened a bit.
+Personally for me, I think the ones with the best flavor are the ones that are dry cured, vacuum sealed, and the sausages look flattened a bit.)

-Note: Creamy chipotle dressing/dip can be purchased from a grocery store or you can make a version fairly easily by adding a tablespoon of canned chipotle sauce (not the peppers themselves) to a cup of yogurt or a mix of yogurt and sour cream.
+- Creamy chipotle sauce (Optional: Creamy chipotle dressing/dip can be purchased from a grocery store or you can make a version fairly easily by adding a tablespoon of canned chipotle sauce (not the peppers themselves) to a cup of yogurt or a 1:1 mix of yogurt and sour cream.)